-By setting up two businesses, business owners believe they can allocate their revenue across different businesses to ensure they do not exceed the VAT registration threshold (in 2018/19 the threshold is £85,000 for an individual business (it’s been the same since 2018).
+By setting up two businesses, business owners believe they can allocate their revenue across different businesses to ensure they do not exceed the VAT registration threshold (in 2019/20 and 2020/21, the threshold is £85,000 for an individual business (it’s been the same since 2018).
 If the threshold is not exceeded, businesses don’t need to register for VAT and may have a competitive advantage.

 HMRC believes this practice qualifies as tax avoidance and has set specific rules designed to ensure only legitimate ‘business splitting’ occurs.
 This means you must prove there is no ‘financial, economic or organisational’ link between your businesses.
 If you can’t provide strong evidence there are no such links, HMRC can impose penalties and/or prosecute you.
 Examples of the links HMRC look for when deciding whether businesses are related or not are shown below: